-The Arts curriculum highlights the arts within a liberal arts framework, balancing broader academic study and research with creative experimentation and hands-on practice.
-It also advances The New School's traditional commitment to social engagement and cultural inquiry, treating the arts as a powerful tool for social awareness and progressive change.
+The interdisciplinary Arts curriculum at Eugene Lang College encourages students to explore the arts within a liberal arts framework, balancing academic study and research with creative experimentation and practice.

-Students can choose one of three Arts majors:
+Students can choose one of three majors in The Arts:

 Students are encouraged to download the Program Requirement Worksheet for The Arts to track their progress.